Family Of Mom Killed By BF Share Her Domestic Violence Struggle As Cautionary Tale

 And on July 1, that's exactly what happened: Smith choked Beighley unconscious in a Bucks County hotel room.
 Three days later, 39-year-old Beighley died.

-Loved ones could have only hoped Beighley would have gotten herself out of the relationship sooner, which is why they're sharing her tragic tale as a cautionary one.
+Loved ones could have only hoped Beighley, of Levittown, would have gotten herself out of the relationship sooner, which is why they're sharing her tragic tale as a cautionary one.

 "People were telling her to get out, and told her dozens of times," Beighley's relative said.
 "I wish I would've forced more action [instead of] letting her make the decisions."